Adidas Court Adapt

 As time progressed, humanity gradually manifested a look closer to those found in dystopian movies where apparel projected uncalled for designs.
 Even though some may be radical and futuristic, several were relevantly quaint in a sense.
 Sportswear giants like Adidas, Nike, Puma, Reebok, and others would eventually spearhead this movement toward a lifestyle outlook leaning parallel to a sci-fi-inspired design.
 Nevertheless, none of these shoe models would be possible without the influence of past icons which served as the framework for future iterations.

 Since 2014-ish, sneakers embraced the vintage trend courtesy of flagship shoes resurrected from the grave namely the Adidas Stan Smith and the Superstar.
 Technically they never really went out of stock and style, and these so-called pioneers were brought back to the fashion surface by Adidas through the reestablishment of their original colorways.
-Fortunately for Adidas, millennials and Gen Z teens developed a knack for this ancient samples probably because they have seen them on the feet of their parents or that uncle staying loyal to an unhindered look.
+Fortunately for Adidas, millennials and Gen Z teens developed a knack for these ancient samples probably because they have seen them on the feet of their parents or that uncle staying loyal to an unhindered look.

 Adidas betting on the concurrent fashion sense of teens happened a few years back, technically in 2011, when the German brand conceptualized a fast-paced subsidiary called Adidas NEO.
 NEO was designed to cater to the needs of the lifestyle-hungry portion of the society which has a spontaneous taste for clothing and sportswear that are readily available.
 This sub-category displayed a plethora of new designs which hails their structure from iconic models themselves like, as per usual, the Adidas Stan Smith.